FreeBSD is Fun

 French giant OVH is, at least at the moment of writing these lines, the largest dedicated server provider worldwide.
 So it only makes sense that we want our system of choice to work out of the box with their dedicated server line, named by the marketing guys as Bare Metal to difference it from their offerings in the vaporous and comfy realm of the cloud.

-Unfortunately, OVH does not provide a FreeBSD install option anymore as they used to for a long time, but nothing stops us from installing it ourselves.
+Unfortunately, OVH does not provide an automated FreeBSD installation anymore as they used to for a long time, but nothing stops us from installing it ourselves.
 It just means we won’t get any support from them regarding this setup, which is no big deal anyhow as they were not particularly enthusiastic about it in the first place.

-As for us, it gives us a chance to get a bit more intimate with the child of the Berkeley Software Distribution.
-The first step in our journey is to visit the FreeBSD Project website and find out what’s the flavour of the day: at the moment of writing this article, 12.3, and 13.1 are the only supported releases.
+As for us, it gives us a chance to get a bit more intimate with the illustrious offspring of the Berkeley Software Distribution.
+The first step in our journey is to visit the FreeBSD Project website and find out what’s the flavour of the day: at the moment of writing this article, 12.3, and 13.1 were the only supported releases, but these instructions should work whenever you are reading this, for FreeBSD has the advantage of delivering a very consistent experience across versions.
 I opt for 12.3 and scroll down the release announcement until I find a Download link.

 https://download.freebsd.org/ftp/releases/ISO-IMAGES/12.3/